LimePoint/opschain/docs/operations/service_setup.md

 - how to run services as a non-root users on boot
 - how to run OpsChain as a systemd service

-## Run Services on Boot as Non-Root Users
+## Run services on boot as non-root users

 To enable systemd services to run as a non-root user (e.g. `opschain`) on boot the following command needs to be run: